Far Hills, New Jersey: Education

-Bernards High School with 819 students in grades 9–12.
+Bernards High School with 812 students in grades 9–12.
 The district's board of education is comprised of nine elected members (plus one appointed member representing Bedminster) who set policy and oversee the fiscal and educational operation of the district through its administration.
 The nine elected seats on the board are allocated to the constituent municipalities based on population, with one seat allocated to Far Hills.

-Far Hills Country Day School is a private, nonsectarian coeducational day school located in Far Hills, serving 444 students in nursery through eighth grade on a 55 acre campus.
+Far Hills Country Day School is a private, nonsectarian coeducational day school located in Far Hills, serving students in nursery through eighth grade since 1929 on a 55 acre campus.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 15.28 mi of roadways, of which 9.70 mi were maintained by the municipality, 2.59 mi by Somerset County and 2.99 mi by the New Jersey Department of Transportation.

-The most prominent highway serving Far Hills is Interstate 287.
-U.S. Route 202 also passes through the borough.
+The most prominent highway serving Far Hills is I-287.
+US 202 also passes through the borough.

 Public transportation

-NJ Transit provides service at the Far Hills train station on the Gladstone Branch of the Morristown Line; the building is listed on the National Register of Historic Places and is located at U.S. Route 202, near the intersection of Far Hills Road, one half mile east of U.S. Route 206, offering service via Secaucus Junction and New York Penn Station or to Hoboken Terminal.
+NJ Transit provides train service at the Far Hills Station on the Gladstone Branch of the Morristown Line; the building is listed on the National Register of Historic Places and is located at U.S. Route 202, near the intersection of Far Hills Road, one half mile east of U.S. Route 206, offering service via Secaucus Junction and New York Penn Station or to Hoboken Terminal.

 Lakeland Bus Lines provides Route 78 rush-hour service from Bedminster to the Port Authority Bus Terminal in Midtown Manhattan.